shivam-rawal/mastering-r-fast-and-furious/README.md

 # mastering-r-fast-and-furious
-The R-playbook: A carefully curated guide to mastering R
+The ultimate R-playbook: A carefully curated guide to mastering R